 As technology progresses, so too does the scope of what is considered robotics.
-In 2005, 90% of all robots could be found assembling cars in automotive factories.
+In 2005, 90 percent of all robots could be found assembling cars in automotive factories.
 These robots consist mainly of mechanical arms tasked with welding or screwing on certain parts of a car.

 While the overall world of robotics is expanding, a robot has some consistent characteristics:

-- Robots all consist of some sort of mechanical construction.
+- Robots consist of some sort of mechanical construction.
 The mechanical aspect of a robot helps it complete tasks in the environment for which it’s designed.
 For example, the Mars 2020 Rover’s wheels are individually motorized and made of titanium tubing that help it firmly grip the harsh terrain of the red planet.

 - Robots need electrical components that control and power the machinery.
-Essentially, an electric current (a battery, for example) is needed to power a large majority of robots.
+Essentially, an electric current — a battery, for example — is needed to power a large majority of robots.